-Name of legislation • Smoke-Free Places (Tobacco Reduction) Amendment Act, 2007 • Tobacco and Smoking Reduction Act, 2013 (amends the Tobacco Reduction Act) Date in force January 1, 2008 and November 13, 2014 (not all clauses) • As of March 31, 2016, some elements of the Tobacco and Smoking Reduction Act, 2013 were still awaiting proclamation Workplaces Smoking prohibited in virtually all enclosed workplaces • Smoking permitted in designated smoking rooms (DSRs) by in-patients or residents of group living facilities (includes long-term care facilities) Smoking permitted in group living settings, and by registered guests and their invited guests in designated smoking hotel rooms Restaurants Smoking prohibited Casinos, bingos, etc. Smoking prohibited Bars Smoking prohibited Public places Smoking prohibited Outdoor provisions Smoking prohibited on patios Smoking prohibited within 5 metres of any doorway, operable window or air intake of a public place or workplace • Smoking prohibited by minors under 18 on school grounds or in any parking areas used in relation to a school building (new in 2014) Private Motor Vehicles • Smoking prohibited in a motor vehicle with children under the age of 18 present Provision for Municipalities • Sections 10 (1) and (2) of the Tobacco Reduction Act authorize municipalities to pass stronger bylaws which would take precedence over provincial laws Summary • Once this section has been proclaimed, Alberta will , , , , , , , , , , , , , , , , , , , prohibit smoking a lit or heated tobacco-like product - which includes other weeds and substances - such as waterpipes (hookah) and herbal cigarettes.
-Once all aspects of the Tobacco and Smoking Reduction Act, 2013 are in force, Alberta will become one of the leaders in Canada with respect to protection from SHS, both indoors and out.
-Outdoor
+Name of legislation Bill 33, Tobacco Reduction Amendment Act, 2013 (amends the Tobacco Reduction Act, 2005 and changes the title to the Tobacco and Smoking Reduction Act, 2005) Bill 26, An Act to Control and Regulate Cannabis Date in force November 13, 2014 (not all clauses in force) and Bill 26 passed November 30, 2017 (not yet proclaimed) As of March 21, 2018, some elements of the Tobacco and Smoking Reduction Act were still awaiting proclamation, over three years since the Act was passed Workplaces Smoking prohibited in virtually all enclosed workplaces Smoking permitted in designated smoking rooms (DSRs) by in-patients or residents of group living facilities (includes long-term care facilities) Smoking permitted in group living settings, and by registered guests and their invited guests in designated smoking hotel rooms Restaurants Smoking prohibited Casinos, bingos, etc. Bars Smoking prohibited Smoking prohibited Smoking prohibited Smoking prohibited Public places Smoking prohibited Outdoor provisions Smoking prohibited on patios Smoking prohibited within 5 metres of any doorway, operable window or air intake of a public place or workplace Smoking prohibited by minors under 18 on school grounds or in any parking areas used in relation to a school building (new in 2014) Private Motor Vehicles Smoking prohibited in a motor vehicle with children under the age of 18 present.
+Once the Act to Control and Regulate Cannabis is proclaimed, the use of cannabis will be prohibited in all motor vehicles, unless such vehicle is being used at the time as a temporary residence.
+Provision for Municipalities Sections 10 (1) and (2) of the Tobacco Reduction Act authorize municipalities to pass stronger bylaws which would take precedence over provincial laws Summary Once this section has been proclaimed, Alberta will prohibit smoking in various public places a lit or

+heated tobacco-like product - which includes other weeds and substances - such as waterpipes (hookah) and herbal cigarettes.
+Furthermore, the 2017 act on cannabis, once proclaimed, will prohibit the smoking or vaping of cannabis almost everywhere the use of the specified tobacco products is prohibited.
+(See exceptions in the notes below.) • Once all aspects of the Tobacco and Smoking Reduction Act, 2013 and the Act to Control and Regulate Cannabis are in force.
+Alberta will become

+below.)

+•

+•

+Regulate Cannabis are in force, Alberta will become

+one of the leaders in Canada with respect to

+protection from SHS from a variety of substances, both

-protection could be further improved by
+indoors and out.
+Outdoor protection could be

-prohibiting smoking on playgrounds and recreational
+further improved by prohibiting smoking on

-fields.
+playgrounds and recreational fields.